Zero Integration-Specific Code: How to Ship API Connectors as Data-Only Operations

 The interpreter pattern—a generic engine executing declarative configuration—is not just an implementation detail.
 It is the architectural decision that determines whether your integration team is a cost center or a competitive advantage.
 By adopting tools like JSONata, you turn integration maintenance into a data entry task, you normalize rate limits instead of writing fragile backoff loops, and you empower solutions engineers to unblock deals without writing code.

-- What is JSONata and why is it used for API data mapping?
+- What is JSONata and why is it used instead of writing code for each integration?